mrlynn/mongodb-atlas-stitch-amazon-kinesis/README.md

 *Figure 3.
 Stitch Trigger Configuration*

 The key elements of configuration for a Database Trigger in Stitch include the following:
  * *Name:* This is the name of the function - arbitrary.
-You’ll call this from code if you’re leverage the SDK from a Stitch enabled App.
+You’ll call this from code if you’re leveraging the SDK from a Stitch enabled App.
  * *Database:*  The name of the database where you’re monitoring for actions to initiate a trigger.
  * *Collection:* The name of the collection where you’re monitoring for actions.
  * *Operations Triggered:*  The actions you’re monitoring.
 This includes Inserts, Updates, Deletes, and Replace operations.
 These are also referred to as Events, or Event Types.
- * *Full Document Response:* Optional configuration that tells Stitch to response to the triggered event by sending the entire document impacted by the operation (insert, replace, etc.)  This is handy if you want to enrich another collection as a result of the trigger.
+ * *Full Document Response:* Optional configuration that tells Stitch to respond to the triggered event by sending the entire document impacted by the operation (insert, replace, etc.)  This is handy if you want to enrich another collection as a result of the trigger.
  * *Function Name:* The name of the Stitch function that will be called when the operation or action is triggered.